Yachting New Zealand: Offshore sailing

-New Zealand teams have a history in the Americas Cup and it was the strong showing of the 12 metre KZ7 nicknamed the "plastic fantastic" with a young team led by Chris Dickson that brought global recognition.
-Team New Zealand continued the tradition, both challenging for and winning the Americas Cup.
+New Zealand teams have a history in the America's Cup and it was the strong showing of the 12 metre KZ7 nicknamed the "plastic fantastic" with a young team led by Chris Dickson that brought global recognition.
+Team New Zealand continued the tradition, both challenging for and winning the America's Cup.

 Peter Blake and Grant Dalton both became famous through success in the Whitbread Round the World Race.

 Marine industry

 The marine industry is strong; high-profile builders include Boat Speed International.